 Fictitious pickups are also on the rise, due to the positive environment created by the COVID-19 pandemic which allows thieves to wear a mask and hide their face from surveillance systems and potential witnesses.

-Preventing Losses – How Technology and Personal Training Can Help
+1. How Personal Training Can Help

 Even with these late changes in cargo theft operations, unsecured parking facilities are still noted as the cause of more than half of the total truck thefts in most regions.
 Increased security measures in warehouse operations and well-lit, secured parking facilities have been shown to decrease cargo theft figures significantly.